The Star Maker (1995 film)

 The Star Maker (L'uomo delle stelle) is a 1995 Italian film.
-It was produced by Rita Cecchi Gori, Vittorio Cecchi Gori, directed by Giuseppe Tornatore, while the title role was played by Sergio Castellitto.
+It was produced by Rita Cecchi Gori, Vittorio Cecchi Gori, directed by Giuseppe Tornatore and starring Sergio Castellitto.
 It won the Grand Jury Prize at the Venice Film Festival.
 It was nominated for the Academy Award for Best Foreign Language Film.

 Plot

-In 1953, Joe Morelli is traveling rural Sicily, offering to take screen tests of wannabe actors for a fee.
-He claims to work for big Roman film studios, but in reality he is a fraud.
+In 1953, petty fraudster Joe Morelli travels rural Sicily, claming to work for big Roman film studios and scamming aspiring actors by taking their screen tests for a fee.
 He meets several people who express their deepest feelings and secrets in front of the camera.
 At one of his stops he meets a young girl, Beata, a convent girl who becomes attached to him despite his protestations.

 Joe and Beata's relationship gradually evolves into a romantic one, when he's exposed as a fraud, beaten, and arrested.
 After serving his prison term, Joe comes back to seek Beata, but finds her in a mentally disturbed state assuming Joe died.
 Pretending to be Joe's friend, he conveys to her a message that she was the love of his life, and promises he shall come back with money and take care of her.